 The Oral History Review, journal of the Oral History Association.

 Utah History books that are based on Oral History

 Kelen, Leslie G. and Eileen Hallet Stone.
 Missing Stories: An Oral History of Ethnic and Minority Groups in Utah.
 University of Utah Press, Salt Lake City, 1996.

 McPherson, Robert S., ed.
 The Journey of Navajo Oshley: An Autobiography and Life History.
 Utah State University Press, Logan, 2000.

 McPherson, Robert S. Navajo Land, Navajo Culture: The Utah Experience in the Twentieth Century.
 University of Oklahoma Press, Norman, 2001.

 Moon, Samuel.
 Tall Sheep: Harry Goulding: Monument Valley Trader.
 University of Oklahoma Press, Norman, 1992.

 Powell, Allan Kent, Utah Remembers World War II.
 Utah State University Press, 1991.

 Stone, Eileen Hallet.
 A Homeland in the West: Utah Jews Remember.
 University of Utah Press, Salt Lake City, 2001.

-For questions about the content of your oral history grant, potential oral history scholars, or professional how-to’s, please contact Jedediah Rogers at firstname.lastname@example.org.
+For questions about the content of your oral history grant, potential oral history scholars, or professional how-to’s, please contact Holly George at email@example.com .